Scorptech/milestoneone/TESTING.md

 ####  Footer:
 Hover over each social media icon and confirm colour and size transitions expected.
 Reduce and expand width of window to verify that the footer is responsive and looks good on all device widths.
+Check email link to make sure the colour changes and the link is active.
+Added website links to the social icons.

 Review all functionality and responsiveness on my mobile phone and tablet.